Their Small Size:

 Adult Babydoll Southdown Sheep are 17″ to 24″ at the shoulder.
 This makes them much easier to handle than many other farm animals.
 Their small size is less intimidating for children and they make ideal 4-H projects.

 To keep them enclosed, fencing does not need to be high.
-In fact, we use “hog panels” often for temporary fencing, which we can step over.
+In fact, we use “hog panels” often for temporary fencing, which taller people can step over.
 Since Babydolls do not challenge fencing as much as most sheep, your fencing concern will primarily be protection from predators–dogs, coyotes, etc. Predator-proof fencing is necessary when they are not being monitored.

 The recent trend in agriculture toward smaller acreages gives the Babydolls an important place in the new rural lifestyle.
 They are fuel-efficient lawn mowers and will keep enclosed areas looking tidy, including your “edgings”.
 For suburban properties, they make charming “living lawn ornaments”.
 For farmers utilizing a multi-species rotational grazing scheme, they work well.